StevenRice99/COMP-4770/readme.md

 - The performance measure is named "CleanerPerformance" and is located in "Assets > Scripts > A1 > PerformanceMeasures" and is attached to the cleaner agent.
 - The performance measure is a value from zero to a hundred representing a percentage as to how clean the entirety of the floor is.
 If the entire floor is clean, it is a hundred percent.
 If the entire floor is extremely dirty, it is zero percent.
 - The current value of the performance measure can be seen by clicking the "Details" button when the scene is running.
+- The agent in this scenario has no concept of energy level thus it never gets tired or experience any similar effects and its sole objective is to keep the floors clean, thus, I did not add any factor to the performance measure involving how much the agent moves since there realistically is no punishment for this.
+If this was a more advanced multi-agent scenario where perhaps after an agent got tired and needed to rest it would swap roles with another agent, then adding in a measure for movement would be valuable, but in this limited scenario, it serves little benefit thus I did not incorporate one.

 10. **Add anything else you need for functionality, elegant framework, creativity, esthetics.**